Juggling a soccer ball is difficult for beginner soccer players. Even some of the pro players can’t juggle. So there’s hope for us all.

 Juggling is a fantastic way to enhance fundamentals on your own, with minimal equipment and space needed.
 In team sessions, a coach will rarely instruct players or teach players to juggle the ball.

 So how do you juggle a soccer ball?
 Essentially, it is the act of keeping the ball in the air, without letting the ball touch the floor/ground.
-You can use various body parts to do so but you shouldn’t “handball” or break the core rules of the game.
+You can use various body parts to do so but shouldn’t “handball” or break the game’s core rules.

 Juggling a soccer ball tips;